rcn-ee/ti-opencl/docs/sphinx-doc/source/optimization/example_conv1d.rst

 into OpenCL.
 We move the body of ``k_loop_simd_db`` into an external C function, and treat the OpenCL C function as a simple wrapper function.
 The external C function is compiled with C66 C compiler and you can use C66 C intrinsics.
-Similarly, user can re-utilize existing optimized C implementations and libraries developed by themselves or TI.
+Similarly, you can re-utilize existing optimized C implementations and libraries developed by themselves or TI.
 Of course, this is a TI's extension and is not applicable to OpenCL platforms from other vendors.